I’m a Christian business owner so won’t God just send me clients and customers?

-Granted, there are times where things are working your way and there’s plenty of business coming in effortlessly.
+Granted, there are times when things are working your way, and there’s plenty of business coming in effortlessly.
 But I see these as moments of momentum where your previous work has finally brought the harvest you expected.

 And you know what brings the harvest?

 In essence, that’s what marketing is all about.